mes1234/pilsner/Readme.md

         * linear
         * power
         * random
-* Data is in stream as long as:
+* Data is in memoryStream as long as:
     * Expiration condition is met
     * There is no ACK for active consumer and policy is still executed
 * Data is in memory only